Chris-Pedersen/LaCE_manager/README.md

 ## Sampler information

 ### Saved sampler chains
-Note that I am currently not storing sampler chains in the repo as the file sizes are too large
+Note that I am currently not storing sampler chains in the repo as the file sizes are too large.
+This means that many of the notebooks in `lya_sampler/notebooks` will not run with a fresh clone of the repo.
+Will need to figure out a longer term solution to this.

 ### Running a sampler
 An example script can be found in `lya_sampler/scripts/multi_sampler.py` with a corresponding config file `example.config`.
 The syntax to run is the following: `python3 multi_sampler.py -c example.config`.
 This script will create a new folder in `lya_sampler/chains/`, and store everything related to the sampler run there.